 If you have bed bugs, contact your landlord.
 In some states, as well as some cities, your landlord is obligated by law to treat a bed bug infestation at no cost to you.

 You may have to kill the bugs chemically or have an exterminator come by to do it.
+Most exterminators will have to treat your apartment twice for bedbugs over the course of two weeks.
 Make sure you clean up any mess in your room and clear the area for spraying.
-That could also mean killing any bed bug eggs or larvae that have attached to your furniture.
-Isolate common bed bug hiding places from places where bugs gather, such as bed frames and floors.
+The exterminator will also kill any bed bug eggs or larvae that have attached to your furniture.
+Separate common bed bug hiding places from places where bugs gather, such as bed frames and floors.
 Throw away anything that can’t be treated.